kfdsievert/Cost-Model--DAC/README.md

 ## Description
-Accompanying code for "Considering technology characteristics to project future costs of direct air capture"
+Accompanying code for "Considering technology characteristics to project future costs of direct air capture" You can cite all versions by using the DOI 10.5281/zenodo.10617769.
+This DOI represents all versions, and will always resolve to the latest one.

 ### Dependencies
 The following are required to run the code: